artpar/artpar.github.io/content.en/posts/how-lombok-works.md

 ### Assembling of the jar with SCL

-"mappedresources" does not have a direct equivivelent in maven plugins so I [build one](https://github.com/unloggedio/rename-file-maven-plugin) to be used for unlogged-sdk.
+"mappedresources" does not have a direct equivivelent in maven plugins so I [build one](https://github.com/unloggedio/rename-file-maven-plugin) to be used for unlogged-sdk since I did not intend to use ant for the build process.
 This maven plugin will rename files based on regex just before the final jar is being assembled.
 This is how the usage looks like

 ```xml
 <plugin>